WinVector/wrapr/extras/bquote.md

 -   `gtools::defmacro()` ([gtools 2.0.9, September 2, 2005](https://cran.r-project.org/src/contrib/Archive/gtools/)) from the [`gtools`](https://CRAN.R-project.org/package=gtools) package.
 -   `strmacro()` ([gtools 2.1.1, September 23, 2005](https://cran.r-project.org/src/contrib/Archive/gtools/)) from the [`gtools`](https://CRAN.R-project.org/package=gtools) package.
 -   `lazyeval` package ([released October 1, 2014](https://cran.r-project.org/src/contrib/Archive/lazyeval/)).
--   `replyr::let()`/`wrapr::let()` ([released December 8th, 2016](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf)).
+-   `replyr::let()`/`wrapr::let()` ([released December 8th, 2016](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) in the `replyr` package, later extended and moved to the low-dependency `wrapr` package).
 -   `rlang::!!` ([released May 5th, 2017](https://cran.r-project.org/src/contrib/Archive/rlang/)).

 One of the goals of this note is to document differences between our method `wrapr::let()` and `rlang:!!`.
-One anonymous reviewer of [our formal description of `wrapr::let()`](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) rejected our paper on the grounds that there were not enough contrasts to differentiate `wrapr::let()` from the *later* package `rlang`.
-There are many such contrasts, and here we will state some of them.
-It seemed like a survey and comparison would be a substantially different paper, so we are sharing a comparative survey here (and adding this note as a reference in the [`wrapr::let()` paper](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf)).
+One anonymous reviewer of [our formal description of `wrapr::let()`](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) rejected our paper on the grounds that there were not enough claimed contrasts to differentiate `let()` from the *later* package `rlang`.
+There are many such contrasts, but as many favor `let()` we had felt it was polite to not belabor them.
+Having been asked (and possibly even by an `rlang` package author, given the repeated use of "overscope" terminology, [an `rlang` favored variation on `environment`s](https://www.rdocumentation.org/packages/rlang/versions/0.1/topics/as_overscope), in the review) we will share a comparative survey here and add this note as a reference in the [`wrapr::let()` paper](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf).
+Probably [the original paper](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_let.pdf) will never get journal publication, but it is still available to help users.

 I have worked hard to include concrete and clear examples, so I think working through this note will be rewarding tutorial for `R` users interested in potentially lightening their programming workload through metaprogramming (we will define metaprogramming and macros shortly).